• Home

 Why A Compulsive Personality Blog?

 I love to write and I love to think about personality, what motivates us and what fulfills us.
-I love to focus on a challenge and bring it to completion, as perfectly as possible.
-I love being committed to something that I’m creating or repairing.
-And I love to work, whether it’s helping clients, crafting a clear and engaging lecture, cutting down invasive vines, or balancing my checkbook.
+I love to focus on a challenge and bring it to completion, as perfectly as I possibly can.
+And I love to work, whether it’s helping clients, crafting a clear and engaging lecture, balancing my checkbook, or doing battle with my archenemy, the obstinate, invasive vines that threaten the woods near my home.

 All of the traits that I’ve just described about myself could be described as compulsive.
 They all rise from inner urges that are hard to resist.
 These passions all spring from within me and I feel compelled to act on them.